carltheperson/advanced-js-objects/chapters/chapter-2.md

 console.log(obj2) // { changed: true }
 ```

-![Memory addresses 2](../images/memory-2.png)

 Above, we create an Object with a reference assigned to the variable `obj1`.
 We then copy the reference into the variable `obj2`.
 When then change a property on the object that `obj2` references.
 This is of course the same Object that `obj1` references.
-They effectively share an Object.
+They effectively share an object.

+![Memory addresses 2](../images/memory-2.png)

-Note, there is a difference between changing an Object and assigning a brand new Object to a variable.
-Below, we re-assign the variable `obj2` with a new object literal.
-The result is that the variables reference two separate Objects.
+Note, there is a difference between changing an object and assigning a brand new object to a variable.
+Below, we re-assign the variable `obj2` to a new object literal.
+The result is that the variables reference two separate objects.

 ```js
 let obj1 = { changed: false }